fduran/sadservers/README.md

 - A clear (not ambiguous) problem statement, ideally one that can be shown with a command or combination of commands.
 - Even more importantly, a clear pass/fail test for the user that they can run in the form of a command or commands and therefore it can be checked with a Bash script, i. e., if we run a check.sh script, it will always return a binary result (strings "OK" and "NO" for example).
+- Furthermore, the check.sh script is accessible by the user (they can actually run it to verify their work), so the solution should not be given away in this script.
+For example, if the problem is about a process that needs to be killed, if we check in the script by testing for example `ps au|grep rogue`, then we are revealing the name of the process.
+- For scenarios where a good check script is not possible, there's an option in the system to just not use the "Check solution" option for a scenario.
 - A description of one solution to the problem, favoring simple and "production" ones.
 - An automated way to create the problem.
 This is, a script and other files that will set up the problem fully on a non-licenced Linux distribution available in AWS (for example, latest Debian or Ubuntu).
 For instance, if the scenario issue is about a broken web server configuration, the script would install the web server and replace the original config file with the problematic one.
 A Hashicorp Packer template and auxiliary files would be even better :-)
 - Optionally, a set of clues or tips that will increasingly get the user closer to the solution.